 The Mormon faith claims that Jesus in this passage endorsed the doctrine that men can become “gods.”
 But, Jesus here appealed to an Old Testament context to answer His critics.
-His quotation is taken from Ps.
-82:6.
-This phrase was said of magistrates on account of the dignity and honor of their office.
+His quotation is taken from Psalms 82:6 which says, “I said, “You are gods, and all of you are children of the Most High.”
+The phrase “You are gods” was said of magistrates on account of the dignity and honor of their office.

 This point is apparent throughout the Torah, where the term translated “judges” or “ruler” is often elohim אלהים ̀ (e.g., Exodus 21:6; 22:9,28).
 Such a magistrate was “God’s minister” (Romans 13:4) who acted in the place of God, wielding His authority, and who was responsible for mediating God’s help and justice (Exodus 7:1).
 Rabbinical tradition applied the term “gods” to those who received the law.
 And Jesus seems to make His reply in terms of this tradition (John 10:35).

 The Mormon concept of many gods contradicts the clear teachings of scripture.
 The Bible teaches that there are no other “gods” in the sense of deity.
-And the Lord Himself stated, “You shall have no other gods before me” (Exodus 20:3 also Deut.
-5:7).
-And He gave the reason for His command saying, “my glory will I not give to another” (Isaiah 42:8).
+And the Lord Himself stated, “You shall have no other gods before me” (Exodus 20:3).
+“You shall have no other gods before Me” (Deuteronomy 5:7).
+And the Lord gave the reason for His command saying, “my glory will I not give to another” (Isaiah 42:8).
 Being the only Creator and the Almighty, He is the only One to be worshiped.

-Jesus was “God” in an altogether different sense from that of Ps.
-82:6.
-Jesus proved His divinity by the “works” that He performed (vs. 37-38).
+Jesus was “God” in an altogether different sense from that of Psalms 82:6.
+Jesus proved His divinity by the “works” that He performed (John 12:37-38).
 No other man on earth ever did the works that Jesus did.